-- In this structure, the functional region of the protein will be generated when faraway separated amino acid residues in the peptide are come together and form bonding.
+- In this structure, the functional region of the protein will be generated when faraway, separated amino acid residues in the peptide come together and form a bond.

 - A protein having a properly formed 3D structure is called a native protein.
 This native structure of the protein will have complete catalytic activity.